Hmm...when I think of fanfiction, I do always wonder what he would say about it.

 Hergé was well aware of "fan art" etc., as he was sent it - mainly through the Tintin

 magazine, as far as I can tell.
-Sometimes it would even get printed in the pages of the journal.

 As a) no longer applies, and b) is in effect, that sort of answers the question.

 As I understand it, he tended to be flattered that someone would bother to draw his characters, but was not keen about it happening, per se

 ; furthermore, he used to ask why they didn't just apply themselves to creating original characters and situations of their own?

 It seems to make sense; I mean, if Hergé had taken the same approach, we'd just have a lot of Zig & Puce